WallStreetMojo

 Effects

-From the examples illustrated in the previous section, it can be seen that trading on equity is just like a lever that magnifies the impact of variations in earnings.
-The impact of fluctuation in earnings is magnified on the rate of return earned by the shareholders.
-Further, the variation in the rate of return is higher in the case of trading on thin equity than that of trading on thick equity.
+The examples illustrated in the previous section show that equity trading is like a lever that magnifies the impact of variations in earnings.
+As a result, the effect of fluctuation in earnings is stretched on the rate of return earned by the shareholders.
+Further, the variation in the rate of return is higher in the case of trading on thin equity than in trading on thick equity.

 Advantages